nirgluzman/React-Native-Drawer-Navigator/README.md

 ### Tab Navigator

-- Tab Navigators allow you to add tabbed navigation to the bottom of your app.
-The bar is fixed to the bottom of the screen.
+- Tab Navigators allow you to add tabbed navigation at different locations in the screen.
 - Each tab is linked to a Screen or nested Stack Navigator and displays an active state when selected.